ezzini/VLL/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Group Head
+          - Principal Investigators
+          - Researchers
+          - Grad Students
+          - Administration
+          - Visitors
+          - Alumni
-          - PIs
+          - Collaborators
           - Postdocs
-          - Graduate Researchers
-          - Collaborators
       # sort_by: Params.last_name
       sort_by: Params.order
       sort_ascending: true